Finding a job opening and getting hired are two different stages of the job hunt separated by the interview process.

 Tips to ace a promotional interview

-It is important to keep an ear out and show interest in a promotion in front of seniors or hiring personnel.
-Be sure of yourself, apply early and start preparing for the interview.
+It is important to keep an ear out and show interest in promotion in front of seniors or hiring personnel.
+Be sure of yourself, apply early, and start preparing for the interview.

 It might be smart to let any direct seniors or supervisors know of your decision.
 Not only will that make your intentions clear, but also deter any friction that may appear later during the interview.

-Exit interviews can be held in-person, over the phone or via survey forms.
-Although there is a lesser pressure to perform, the responses given in an exit interview are just as important with regard to maintaining a relationship with the company as well as helping it to improve as an organisation.
+Exit interviews can be held in-person, over the phone, or via survey forms.
+Although there is a lesser pressure to perform, the responses given in an exit interview are just as important about maintaining a relationship with the company as well as helping it to improve as an organization.

 Tips to ace an exit interview